-The Mohs surgery procedure is done under local anesthesia.
+Before the procedure, you’ll receive local anesthesia to numb the area where Mohs surgery is being performed.
 Photographs are taken before, during and after surgery.
 The majority of your time will be spent waiting for the slide preparation and interpretation.
 Once the tissue has been surgically removed, the wound is dressed with a temporary bandage while the tissue is processed.

 The number of times you return to the surgical suite for removal of tissue is determined by the results of microscopic examination of the tissue.
 The tumor may require only one stage for complete removal or multiple stages.
 The surgery is continued until the tumor is completely removed by the microscopic examination.
 The procedure may last from a couple of hours to several hours.

 Skin Cancers Treated with Mohs Surgery at Midland Dermatology

 The most common skin cancers treated with Mohs surgery at Midland Dermatology are Basal Cell Carcinoma and Squamous Cell Carcinoma.